AL333Z/ReactiveApplication/reactivecocoa/signal.md

 }
 ```

-RAC mantainers, to keep the APIs fluent, also introduced the pipe-forward operator `|>`, defined as follows:
+To keep the APIs fluent RAC also introduces the pipe-forward operator `|>`, defined as follows:

 ```swift
 public func |> <T, E, X>(signal: Signal<T, E>,